Pengyu-Jin/Pengyu-Jin.github.io/docs/major/EN-learn/phrase.md

 ✒️She saw her guests off at the front door after the party.

+**back sb. up**: means to support or assist someone, often in a challenging situation or in their actions or opinions.
+It can be used in various contexts to convey the idea of providing assistance or reinforcement.

+✒️My wife backed me up over my decision to quit my job.

 ## casual conversation

 Can I get you something to drink? 我给你拿点喝的嘛？